 with this article we are continuing our collaboration with Toptal.
 Toptal is an exclusive network that aims to connect the top freelance software developers, designers, and finance experts in the world to top companies for their most important projects.

-The article is authored by Eugene Ossipov and was originally published in Toptal's blog.
+The article is authored by Shanglun Wang and was originally published in Toptal's blog.

 Natural language processing—a technology that allows software applications to process human language—has become fairly ubiquitous over the last few years.

 Google search is increasingly capable of answering natural-sounding questions, Apple’s Siri is able to understand a wide variety of questions, and more and more companies are using (reasonably) intelligent chat and phone bots to communicate with customers.
 But how does this seemingly “smart” software really work?